-Hot air balloon accident in Turkey kills 1 tourist, hurts 20
+Hot air balloon accident in Turkey kills Frenchman; 7 hurt

-ISTANBUL (AP) — Turkey’s state-run news agency says a hot air balloon has crashed near a tourist destination in central Turkey, killing one tourist and wounding 20 others.
+ISTANBUL (AP) — A hot air balloon hit a high-voltage transmission line in central Turkey and crashed Sunday near a popular tourist destination, killing a French tourist and injuring at least seven people, the transport ministry said.

-The Anadolu Agency says several hot air balloons lifted off Sunday in Turkey’s Cappadocia region to give tourists a scenic view of the historic site.
-One hit a high-voltage transmission line during its descent and crashed.

-There was no immediate information on the identity of the tourist killed.
-The wounded were taken to local hospitals.
+Turkey’s Ministry of Transport said the balloon was carrying 20 passengers, including six foreigners, when it hit the electric line during its descent in Cappadocia due to adverse wind conditions.

+“A French citizen lost his life and seven people — four of them Turkish and three foreigners — were injured,” the statement said.

 Cappadocia is a popular tourist destination, known for its volcanic rock-formations, underground cities and churches carved into mountainsides.

+Nevsehir governor Ilhami Aktas said 81 hot air balloons lifted off Sunday in Cappadocia to give tourists a scenic view of the historic site.

+Hot air balloon tours were suspended Wednesday due to bad weather but resumed Saturday with the permission of civil aviation authorities, the state-run Anadolu Agency reported.

-A Danish tourist was killed in Cappadocia in February when a hot air balloon made a hard landing, and in March 49 people were injured when three balloons made hard landings amid strong winds.
+The Cappadocia region has seen several recent hot air balloon accidents.
+A Danish tourist was killed in Cappadocia in February when a balloon made a hard landing, and 49 people were injured in March when three balloons made hard landings amid strong winds.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.